jlzhang001/Gamma-Ray-Point-Source-Detector/README.md

 ![alt text](https://github.com/bapanes/Gamma-Ray-Point-Source-Detector/blob/main/figures/full-pipeline-high-lat-pie.png)

-The material in this repoistory can be used to run a test example of the the pipeline developed in the paper arXiv:2102.02XXX in inference mode.
+The material in this repoistory can be used to run a test example of the the pipeline developed in the paper [arXiv:2103.11068](https://arxiv.org/abs/2103.11068) in inference mode.
 Also, it includes routines to evaluate the test run and produce similar plots.
+Training algorithms for localization and classification can be used in combination with the data available at zenodo.org (see below).

 Codes to run patch generation, UNEK predictions and localization evaluations